minteeaa/stir/wiki/Getting-Started.md

 any filter can affect a specific channel, selectable via the toggle boxes within the `Channels` section of each filter's UI.

+editing the STIR generated source is generally discouraged. standard OBS filters (for example, a limiter) can be applied without issue, but applying STIR filters to a STIR Virtual Out source is not supported and may result in unintended behavior.